 In spring 2016, LTK Engineering Services was retained as the overall program manager for this project.
 LTK are experienced in Smart Fare implementation and have strong knowledge of the industry.

 In summer 2017, Vix Technology was contracted to design and build the Smart Fare technology over a three-year period.
 Once the technology is in place, this experienced transit technology company will also be responsible to operate and maintain the system for 12 years on behalf of the participating transit agencies.

 Now that the contract has been signed, the system design will begin.
 The approximate timelines for the project include:

 - June 2017: Contract Signed with Vix Technology

-The Regional Smart Fare System is multi-modal (Bus, LRT, and DATS) and will be deployed at Edmonton Transit, St. Albert Transit and Strathcona County Transit.
+The Regional Smart Fare System is multi-modal (Bus, LRT, and DATS) and will be deployed by Edmonton Transit Service, St. Albert Transit and Strathcona County Transit.

 Smart Fare is a powerful tool that allows fare payment options that were previously not available or practical to implement.
 The proposed fare options being considered by Edmonton could significantly improve the transit experience for customers.
 They include: Fare Capping, Pay-As-You-Go, Distance-based Fares, and Best Fare.
 These possible fare options will need to be reviewed by Edmonton City Council and undergo customer market research before they are finalized.